R

 Tanner has publicly stated positions on several policy areas through his campaign website, candidate questionnaires, and legislative activity.

-On education, Tanner has stated on his campaign website that he supports school choice as a mechanism to introduce competition among education options, while also expressing support for public schools.
-Stevetanner4idaho
+On education, Tanner states on his campaign website that he supports school choice as a mechanism to introduce competition among education options, while also expressing support for public schools.
+He opposes what he describes as the indoctrination of children with transgender and queer ideologies in schools.

-On medical policy, his co-sponsorship of House Bill 472 reflects a position against government and employer mandates for vaccines and other medical interventions.
-Wikipedia
+On medical policy, his co-sponsorship of House Bill 472 reflects his stated opposition to government and employer mandates for vaccines and other medical interventions.
+His campaign website calls for continuing “the fight for medical freedom in every area.”

-In a 2024 candidate questionnaire published by iVoterGuide, Tanner stated that abortion should be permitted only when the mother’s life is in danger and there is no chance for the baby to survive, that abortion providers including Planned Parenthood should not receive taxpayer funds, and that biological males should not be permitted to participate in women’s sports or occupy spaces designated for biological women.
-On energy, he indicated support for fossil fuels, hydropower, and nuclear energy as primary sources, and expressed concern that stricter environmental regulations hurt jobs and undermine energy independence. iVoterGuide
+In a 2024 candidate questionnaire published by iVoterGuide, Tanner stated that abortion should be permitted only when the mother’s life is in danger and there is no chance for the baby to survive, that abortion providers should not receive taxpayer funds, and that biological males should not be permitted to participate in women’s sports or occupy spaces designated for biological women.
+On energy, he indicated support for fossil fuels, hydropower, and nuclear energy.

 Political Alignment